Three Gorges Dam: Emissions

 According to the National Development and Reform Commission, 366 grams of coal would produce 1 kWh of electricity during 2006.
-From 2003 to 2007, power production equaled that of 84 million tonnes of standard coal.
+According to the dam's operator, China Three Gorges Corporation, the project's cumulative power production from 2003 to 2007 was equivalent to saving 84 million tonnes of standard coal.

+However, the dam's localized greenhouse gas footprint remains a subject of ongoing scientific study.
+Independent research indicates that the reservoir itself generates biogenic emissions, outputting an estimated average of 359,000 tonnes of carbon dioxide and 3,810 tonnes of methane annually.
+High levels of methane are notably released during the summer months from vegetation rotting in exposed drawdown zones when the reservoir water levels are lowered.

 Erosion and sedimentation

 Two hazards are uniquely identified with the dam: that sedimentation projections are not agreed upon, and that the dam sits on a seismic fault.
 At current levels, 80% of the land in the area is eroding, depositing about 40 million tons of sediment into the Yangtze annually.
 Because the flow is slower above the dam, much of this sediment settles there instead of flowing downstream, and there is less sediment downstream.

 The absence of silt downstream has three effects: